althonos/pyrodigal/paper/paper.md

 $-1$, $-2$, $-3$, $+1$, $+2$, $+3$ for the frame), they can all be stored in
 a single byte.
 Using the SIMD features of modern CPUs allows processing several nodes at once (8 nodes with NEON and SSE2 features, 16 nodes with AVX2).
-This first pass produces a look-up table that allows bypassing the scoring of invalid connection.
+This first pass produces a look-up table used to bypass the scoring of invalid connections.

 The performance of the connection scoring was evaluated on 50 bacterial sequences of various length, as shown in \autoref{fig:benchmark}.
 It suggests